iot-dsa-v2/dslink-cmdline-cpp/README.md

 > If you put "stream" in front it like `stream list PATH` or `stream list` it doesn't close the stream so you can take updates in real time from server.
 ## command: cd
 Changes current directory to given directory.
-If there is no directory given it goes root.
+If there is '/' given in beginning it overrides current directory.

-`> cd` -> navigates to the root
+`> cd /` -> navigates to the root

 `> cd TARGET_PATH` -> navigates to target path